ndelangen/react-movie-carousel-app/README.md

 imports
 variables

+port should become global

 FIX: single hot-update.json 404

-move app serverMiddleware to server.js
+move app serverMiddleware to server.js split server.js into only server running related things.

+chunked / streaming response from server

 proper logger with levels
+log to file

 Webpack Progress in dev, full log with --display-modules --display-reasons in production